Kayli/logspub/dev/datascience-ml.md

 - features: variables (columns) that are used as input to a machine learning model
 - labels: target or output variables (columns) in a supervised learning problem
+- example: is a particular instance of data
+  - labeled example: used to train the model
+  - unlabeled example: used for making predictions on new data
+- model: maps examples to predicted labels
+  - defined by internal parameters, which are learned
+- training: creating or learning the model
+- inference: applying the trained model to unlabeled examples to make useful predictions
+- batch: is the set of examples you use to calculate the gradient in a single training iteration

+- regression vs. classification
+  - regression model predicts continuous values
+  - classification model predicts discrete values

 - deep learning
   - model has multiple layers of learned representations, which makes it superior to other models